The Girl Spy Before Vicksburg

-The Girl Spy Before Vicksburg is a 1910 American silent film produced by Kalem Company of New York and shot at the company's "winter studio" in Jacksonville, Florida.
-Directed by Sidney Olcott, the Civil War drama stars Gene Gauntier, Robert Vignola and JP McGowan.
+The Girl Spy Before Vicksburg is a 1910 American silent drama film produced by Kalem Company of New York and shot at the company's "winter studio" in Jacksonville, Florida.
+Directed by Sidney Olcott, the Civil War drama stars Gene Gauntier, Robert Vignola and J. P. McGowan.
 Gauntier, in addition to performing as the production's title character, is credited with writing its storyline or "scenario".

 A full copy of this film, although with Dutch intertitles, is held at the EYE Filmmuseum in Amsterdam.